Maximum Stable Matching with Matroids and Partial Orders: Matroid kernel algorithm with interval orders

 \subsection{Description of the algorithm}

-Let $M_1=(S,\cI_1)$ and $M_2=(S,\cI_2)$ be matroids on the same ground set $S$.
-We use $C^1_I(u)$ and $C^2_I(u)$ to denote fundamental circuits in $M_1$ and $M_2$, respectively.
-Let $\Delta > 0$ be a positive threshold, and let $p_i(v)\geq 0$ ($v \in S$, $i\in \{1,2\}$) be the cardinal preferences for the two matroids.
-In the following, we describe the $1.5$-approximation algorithm for finding the maximum size $\Delta$-min-stable common independent set.
-Essentially, the algorithm creates a new instance by replacing each element by 3 parallel elements, and defines strict linear orders on the extended ground set based on the preferences on the original ground set.
-For the obtained ordered matroids $M^*_1$ and $M^*_2$, an $(M^*_1,M^*_2)$-kernel $A^*$ can be found in $\mathcal{O}(|S|^2)$ time by Fleiner's algorithm.
-The set $A$ returned by the algorithm is the projection of $A^*$ to the original ground set $S$.
+Let $M_1=(S,\cI_1, \succ_1)$ and $M_2=(S,\cI_2, \succ_2)$ be partially ordered matroids on the same ground set $S$ and suppose that $\succ_1$ and $\succ_2$ are interval orders.
+Our algorithm consists of three steps. \begin{enumerate} \item The algorithm first creates a new instance by replacing each element of $S$ by three parallel elements, and by defining total orders on the extended ground set as explained below. \item For the obtained totally ordered matroids $M^*_1$, $M^*_2$, an $(M^*_1,M^*_2)$-kernel $A^*$ is computed. \item The algorithm returns a set $A$ that is the projection of $A^*$ to the original ground set $S$. \end{enumerate} The first step can be done in $\mathcal{O}(|S|^2)$ time as explained later, and the second step can be done in $\mathcal{O}(|S|^2)$ time using Fleiner's algorithm, which we will briefly describe later.